Updated: Jun 14, 2022

 Listen to the episode here: Hidden Brain, December 16, 2021

-I had to stop making the pico de gallo and take notes and write down my thoughts on what I was hearing.
+I had to stop making the pico de gallo, take notes, and write down my thoughts on what I was hearing.

 You can read more about Kevin Cokley on his website.

 Self-doubt, or Imposter Syndrome, is a topic that resonates with me (and with many people, I'm sure!).
 As a Latina, a woman, a professional, a mother and grandmother, a wife, and now a business owner.
 There is a battle in my head of feeling that I need to do more to prove myself and recognize that I have the experience, knowledge, and character to know that I excel in many things.

 Imposter syndrome is loosely defined as doubting your abilities and feeling like a fraud.
 It disproportionately affects high-achieving people, who find it difficult to accept their accomplishments.